Admin User and Credentials

 The Status tab allows for choosing a status that AWI can change on any orders that it downloads.
 Most of what AWI does involves downloading orders and files from Pressero, but this tab allows for telling AWI to update the status on any orders that it processes.
 This option can be used so that you can see what orders have been downloaded by AWI, just by looking at the status on the orders in your Pressero orders listing.

 AWI only downloads order information and files, so any files that AWI will be able to download will only be from orders placed on your sites, and not from standalone form submissions enabled on site pages.
-For standalone form downloads and files, you will need to go to Tools > File Manager in your account, and then to the Uploads folder, AWI cannot process or download fies placed into the Uploads folder using forms assigned to pages or using the FTP command on sites.
+For standalone form downloads and files, you will need to go to Tools > File Manager in your account, and then to the Uploads folder, AWI cannot process or download files placed into the Uploads folder using forms assigned to pages or using the FTP command on sites.

 AWI will download files for orders when those orders meet the criteria that is set on the download rules, if those orders are marked approved and paid in Pressero, and if the orders are within the timeframe specified by the "Number of Days to Search" setting in the settings for that copy of AWI.

-AWI is a desktop utility and must be open to process any orders in the Pressero account, it does not run as a service, the utility must be open on a machine in order to process orders.
-The AWI will process orders every hour, looking back over the orders that are within the "Number of Days to Search" range in the AWI settings, checking if any orders have been placed, or paid and approved, since the last time the orders were processed.
+AWI is a desktop utility and must be open to process any orders in the Pressero account, it does not run as a service, the program must be open on the desktop of a machine in order to process orders.
+The AWI will process orders every hour, looking back over the orders that are within the Number of days to search value specified in the Settings.
+This allows AWI to check if any orders have been placed, or if placed orders have been subsequently paid and approved since the last time the orders were processed.